National Facility for Structural Biology

 The pilot call for Access for the National Facility for Structural Biology (Call ID: 24-SB-Pilot) will be open from the 10th of June 2024 to the 31st of December 2024 and will involve 2 rounds of evaluation (September 2024 and January 2025).

-Download the 24-SB-PILOT open call in pdf.
+Download the 24-SB-PILOT open call, the 24-SB-PILOT Amendment I and 24-SB-PILOT Amendment II in pdf.

 Services